MauriceNzai/AirBnB_clone-v2/README.md

 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.

-You can find this in: [AirBnB clone - The console](https://github.com/luismvargasg/AirBnB_clone)
+You can find this in: [AirBnB clone - The console](https://github.com/MauriceNzai/AirBnB_clone)

-For the second part of the project we should build the database connection through SQLAlchemy, the ORM of Python.
+For the second part of the project we should build the database connection through SQLAlchemy, the Python ORM.

-Using a MySQL storage we replace the file storage (JSON file) by a Database storage and we map your models to a table in database by using an O.R.M.
+Using a MySQL storage we replace the file storage (JSON file) by a Database storage and we map our models to a tables in database by using an O.R.M.

 ## Directory Files Description